 When thinking about undergoing liposuction, the situations that happen after the surgery should also be considered.
-Here let us answer some questions about liposuction recovery time, from the post-surgery effect to the length of time a patient need to rest and recuperate.
+Here, let us answer some questions about liposuction recovery time, from the post-surgery effect to the length of time a patient needs to rest and recuperate.

 Liposuction recovery time: What are the postsurgical effects?

 Immediately after the surgery, you may feel a bit disoriented and confused since the anaesthesia effects are still present in your body.
 After a few hours, you may feel tenderness or pressure on the target sites where liposuction was performed.
 Any discomfort can be relieved by prescribed pain medications.